geelen/css-components-demo/README.md

 )
 ```

 I haven't done this.
-I don't want to try.
-But, in effect, it would _preface_ every rule in Bootstrap with the generated class name for `Root` (i.e. based off the hash of its contents):
+I don't really want to try.
+But, if it worked, it would _preface every rule in Bootstrap_ with the generated class name for `Root` (i.e. based off the hash of its contents):

 ```css
 /* generated */